A polarimetrically oriented X-ray stare at the accreting pulsar EXO 2030+375

 \subsection{Phase-resolved (spectro-)polarimetric analysis}

-To perform phase-resolved polarization analysis of \ixpe data, seven phase bins were selected to sample different flux levels shown by the pulse profile (see Fig. \ref{fig:phase_resolved}).
-Phase bins were extracted with respect to $T_0= 59906.82181991$ MJD.
+To perform a phase-resolved polarization analysis of \ixpe data, we selected seven phase bins to sample different flux levels shown by the pulse profile (see Fig. \ref{fig:phase_resolved}).
+The phase bins were extracted with respect to $T_0= 59906.82181991$ MJD.

 For the polarimetric analysis, we followed the \citet{Kislat2015} formalism as outlined in Sect. \ref{subsec:phase-averaged_polarimetric}.
-Results are shown in Fig. \ref{fig:phase_resolved}, and exhibit only a moderate variability of the Stokes parameters as a function of the pulse phase.
+The results, shown in Fig. \ref{fig:phase_resolved}, exhibit only a moderate variability of the Stokes parameters as a function of the pulse phase.

-To perform spectro-polarimetric analysis of the phase-resolved spectra, we use the same model as for the phase-averaged analysis in Sect. \ref{subsec:phase-averaged_spectropolarimetric}.
+To perform the spectro-polarimetric analysis of the phase-resolved spectra, we used the same model as we did for the phase-averaged analysis in Sect. \ref{subsec:phase-averaged_spectropolarimetric}.
 Phase-resolved spectra were rebinned analogously to the phase-averaged analysis.
 For \ixpe, cross-normalization constants were kept fixed at their correspondent phase-averaged value (see Table~\ref{table:phase-averaged_ixpe}).
 The resulting best-fit values are reported in Table \ref{table:phase-resolved_ixpe} and shown in Fig. \ref{fig:phase_resolved}.
 The analysis reveals significant detection of polarization up to about 7\%.
 Both the PD and PA show pronounced variation with spin phase.